odan/prisma/docs/readme.md

 ### Update schema

-Update the database schema with this command:
+Updating the database schema with this shorthand command:

 ```bash
 $ ant migrate-database
 ```

-without `ant` run:
+If `ant` is not installed on the target server, this command can also be used:

 ```bash
 $ vendor/bin/phinx migrate -c config/phinx.php